 - 30 Day Sparkline - What the tank level trend has been for the last 30 days

-- Average Usage (gal) - Average daily consumption in gallons
+- Average Daily Usage (gal) - Average daily consumption in gallons

-- Average Usage (%) - Average daily consumption in percentage
+- Average Daily Usage (%) - Average daily consumption in percentage

 - Usage Type - The different ways that your customer uses their propane

-- Battery - Shows you the battery indicator for the monitor
+- Battery - Shows you the estimated battery level for the monitor

 - Back Office - See when the last Sync, or FTP file was created for an individual monitor